-The fragmented approach constitutes one possible answer to the aforementioned question.
-The International Committee of the Red Cross (hereafter, ICRC) has defined this approach in its "position on the notion of armed conflict involving foreign intervention": the "fragmented approach" is an approach "based on the factual relationships between the belligerents and the traditional criteria for determining the existence of an armed conflict established in the relevant provisions of IHL".102 This approach also implies to determine the applicable law "by examining each bilateral relationship between belligerents separately in light of the facts on the ground".103
+The International Committee of the Red Cross (hereafter, ICRC) has defined this approach in its "position on the notion of armed conflict involving foreign intervention": the "fragmented approach" is an approach "based on the factual relationships between the belligerents and the traditional criteria for determining the existence of an armed conflict established in the relevant provisions of IHL".
+This approach also implies to determine the applicable law "by examining each bilateral relationship between belligerents separately in light of the facts on the ground".
+103